TyW-98/hangman/README.md

 - Added fruit list
 - Added randomiser
 - Enabled user input
-- If Statement to check for length of user input
+- If statement to check for length of user input

 ## Milestone 3
+- Added While loop to only allow 1 letter input through
+- Added If statement to check if input letter is in the secret word -